This course requires 2 options.

 Term 4

-1. Psychology and human behaviour - Psychology experiments, Philosophy Day, Artificial Intelligence and Censorship.
+Psychology and human behaviour - Psychology experiments & personality traits and influences.

 Recommended Prior Learning